• Home

 • Recipes

-You are here: Home / Food and Recipes / Soup / Cold and Tangy Andalusian Gazpacho Soup
+You are here: Home / Food and Recipes / Soup / Andalusian Gazpacho: Spanish Cold Soup

-Andalusia in Spain is located in the south of the Iberian peninsula, east of Portugal and the Atlantic Ocean; and north of the Mediterranean Sea and the Strait of Gibraltar, which separates Spain from Morocco, and the Atlantic Ocean.
-While I was there, I loved sipping on their wonderful Gazpacho so it inspired me to create the recipe below.
+Andalusia is located in the south of the Iberian peninsula, east of Portugal and the Atlantic Ocean; and north of the Mediterranean Sea and the Strait of Gibraltar, which separates Spain from Morocco, and the Atlantic Ocean.
+It gets hot in the summer and gazpacho is enjoyed along with a chilly glass of Sangria.

 Andalusian Gazpacho